andrearufo/onlinecsvreader/README.md

-# onlinecsvreader
+# Online CSV Reader

-A csv reader without upload file
+A csv reader without upload file.
+Convert runtime your cSV file into a table view without copy or upload the file.
+Fast and simple.